 About Franklin Parish

 Franklin Parish is located in the northeastern region of Louisiana, bordered by the Mississippi River to the east, forming part of the state's boundary with Mississippi.
-The parish seat is Winnsboro, which serves as the governmental and commercial center for this rural agricultural community.
+The parish seat is Winnsboro, which is the governmental and commercial center for this rural agricultural community.
 As of the 2020 Census, Franklin Parish had a population of approximately 19,774 residents spread across 625 square miles.
 The parish was established in 1843 and named in honor of Benjamin Franklin.

 The parish economy remains heavily agricultural, though timber production and some light manufacturing contribute to the economic base.
 Poverty Island Wildlife Management Area offers hunting and outdoor recreation opportunities.
 The parish is also home to the historic Winnsboro downtown district and is part of the broader Mississippi River Delta cultural region.